Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 Life and Property Insurance:

-• Life insurance not compulsory but commonly required or recommended by lenders.
+- Life insurance is not always compulsory but is commonly required or recommended by lenders (case-by-case).

 Foreign Currency Risks:

-• Mortgages usually in CHF; borrowers exposed to exchange-rate fluctuations if income/assets held in other currencies.
+- Mortgages are usually in CHF; borrowers can be exposed to exchange-rate fluctuations if income/assets are held in foreign currencies.

 Ownership Structures:

-• Usually personal ownership; corporate structures permitted but add complexity.
+- Usually personal ownership; corporate structures can be permitted but add complexity.

 Resale Considerations:

-• Capital gains tax applies upon resale; can significantly impact net proceeds.
+- Capital gains tax applies upon resale and can materially impact net proceeds.

 Illustrative Example Scenario: